 Data centres are grouped into tiers based on their characteristics, and when procuring space in them – whether on a cloud or server by server basis, these have implications for the way that they are accessed, the level of security and reliability they offer, and ultimately, the price that customers pay to use them for data or application hosting.

 Who Defines Data Centre Tiers?

 Globally, the data centre industry is governed by the Telecoms Industry Association.
 There is a body in the UK which fulfils a similar role – the Federation of Communication Services.

-The global trade body that governs the data centre industry is the Telecoms Industry Association, and in the UK, the Federation of Communication Services fulfils a similar role.
-These bodies have agreed definitions for the different tiers of data centre and provided a hosting company is able to meet the various criteria, they are able to market their data centres as being appropriate to certain tiers.
+These organisations have created definitions for the different data centre tiers and provided a hosting company is able to meet the various criteria, they can market their data centres as being appropriate to certain tiers.

 As you go up the list of Tiers from I to IV, there are ever more stringent requirements in place to meet the required standards.

 Availability refers to the percentage of time that the operator guarantees that the datacentre will be accessible and that information can be accessed.
 The lowest level of guaranteed availability is 99.67%.
 While this seems very high, it allows for almost 29 hours of downtime over the course of a year – just over one day.
 At the highest level Tier IV, the allowable downtime in a 12-month period is just over 0.4 hours – about 26 minutes.
 For web based businesses, lost time means lost revenue.